conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 Gateway depends on a 'backing' Kafka cluster for its operation.

 Configuring the Gateway connection to the backing Kafka cluster closely resembles configuring a standard Kafka client's connection to a cluster.
-If you have not done so already it is best to set the [Client to Gateway](/gateway/configuration/client-authentication) configuration variables, that way the Gateway will know how to interact with Kafka based on how authentication is being provided by the clients, the two are related because Gateway must know whether you wish to use [delegated authentication](#delegated-authentication) or not.
+If you have not done so already it is best to set the [Client to Gateway](/gateway/configuration/client-authentication) configuration variables, that way the Gateway will know how to interact with Kafka based on how authentication is being provided by the clients.
+The two are related because Gateway must know whether you wish Kafka to manage authentication or not.
+For more detail, see [Kafka Managed Authentication](#kafka-managed-authentication).

 The configuration is done via environment variables, as it is for the other aspects of a Gateway configuration.

 All environment variables that start with `KAFKA_` are mapped to configuration properties for connecting Gateway to the Kafka cluster.
 As Gateway is based on the Java-based Kafka-clients, it supports all configuration properties that Java-clients do.